nithyakr/repo-discovery/README.md

 ```
 ## 4. Improvements

-* Accept a Repository Context with context/configurations instead of the Repository in the ScoreRule
-so that scoring algorithm can be adjusted based on contextual decisions
 * Add a custom property file for the custom beans for all the adjustable configurations and pass it to all the ScoreRules
 * Register this service as a github app and implement an app login flow so that more headroom will be available for the app in-terms of rate limiting
 * Cache the repositories in the app or on a distributed cache like Redis so that repository querying will be much faster.
 But since these repos are getting updates/forks/starred often, cache needs to invalidate quickly which defeats the purpose of  caching